Affordable Care Act (ACA) Frequently Asked Questions

 Q11: What if an employer does not offer dependent coverage?

-A11: For these purposes, “dependent” means an employee's child under age 26, and includes natural, adopted, foster, and step-children.
-Starting in 2015, an employer must offer coverage to its full-time employees and their children up to age 26 to satisfy the Shared Responsibility requirements.
+A11: For these purposes, “dependent” means an employee's child under age 26, and includes natural and adopted children.
+Starting in 2015, an employer subject to Shared Responsibility generally must offer coverage to its full-time employees and their children up to age 26 to satisfy the Shared Responsibility requirements.
+In general, an employer will not be subject to a penalty for failing to offer children under age 26 coverage for plan years that begin in 2015 if the plan takes steps during its 2014 plan year to add dependent coverage (if certain conditions are met).
 However, an employer is not required to contribute toward the cost of dependent coverage, as coverage is “affordable” for purposes of the Shared Responsibility requirements based on the cost of employee-only coverage.

 Note that employers are not required to offer spousal coverage, and the receipt of a premium tax credit by an employee's spouse or dependent will not result in a penalty on the employer.